 In Saudi Arabia, as in other Muslim societies, women wear a hijab as part of modest clothing – predominantly when in the presence of males who are not part of the immediate family.
 If you have been anywhere in the Middle East before, the reasons for this become very obvious.
 In general, Arabian women are very stunning (see Lebanon).

-Sadly, there is often an over-emphasis in attacking this one aspect of Muslim society by pro-western assimilationists – which over simplifies the entire discussion.
+Sadly, there is often an over-emphasis in attacking this one aspect of Muslim society by pro-western assimilationists – which oversimplifies the entire discussion.
 Very few times do we actually get to hear about what do women in these societies feel about being part of that kind of society (Vice News – YouTube).
-In Saudi Arabia, there are women who are pro civil liberties such as being allowed to drive, without being accompanied by a male companion.
+In Saudi Arabia, there are women who are pro-civil liberties such as being allowed to drive, without being accompanied by a male companion.
 While there is also a very vocal side that is quite happy about how things are right now.
-The side that is happy with how things are often cite security as being a concern thus preferring the company of a male relative.
+The side that is happy with how things are often cited security as being a concern thus preferring the company of a male relative.
 A valid concern which any women in South Africa can relate with.